corda/corda/docs/source/tutorial-cordapp.rst

 * **gradle** contains the gradle wrapper, which allows the use of Gradle without installing it yourself and worrying about which version is required.
 * **lib** contains the Quasar.jar which is required for runtime instrumentation of classes by Quasar.
+* **kotlin** contains the source code for the example CorDapp written in Kotlin.
-* **src/main/kotlin** contains the source code for the example CorDapp.
+ * **kotlin/src/main/kotlin** contains the source code for the example CorDapp.
-* **src/main/python** contains a python script which accesses nodes via RPC.
+ * **kotlin/src/main/python** contains a python script which accesses nodes via RPC.
-* **src/main/resources** contains the certificate store, some static web content to be served by the nodes and the PluginServiceRegistry file.
+ * **kotlin/src/main/resources** contains the certificate store, some static web content to be served by the nodes and the PluginServiceRegistry file.
-* **src/test/kotlin** contains unit tests for protocols, contracts, etc.
+ * **kotlin/src/test/kotlin** contains unit tests for protocols, contracts, etc.
+* **java** contains the same source code, but written in java.
+This is an aid for users who do not want to develop in Kotlin, and serves as an example of how CorDapps can be developed in any language targeting the JVM.

 Some elements are covered in more detail below.

-The build.gradle File
+The build.gradle file
 ---------------------

 It is usually necessary to make a couple of changes to the ``build.gradle`` file.
 Here will cover the most pertinent bits.